Fruit rot in chili crops, often caused by fungal pathogens like Anthracnose or Colletotrichum spp., can significantly reduce yield and quality.

 Frequently Asked Questions

-Q. What are the symptoms of fruit rot in chilli?
+Q. What are the symptoms of fruit rot in chilli plants?